suhkai/sw-common/packages/w3.org/css-grid-level2/06-css-grid-2-grid-items.md

   -  all above values are clamped to `stretch-fit`
   -  (additionally) all size suggestion is clamped with `max-length`,`max-width` if definite

-For a content based minimum size (`content based minimim size`) will cause the box size to be indefinite, even if the width was explicitly `definite`. precentages calculated against this size will behave like auto
+For calculating an `intrinsic size of the box` (= `min-content-size`) a `content based minimum size` will cause the box size (in that axis) to be indefinite, even if the width was explicitly `definite`. precentages calculated against this size will behave like auto

 Note: Sizing on content is difficult for the layout engine, it has to scan all grid-items and (within grid-item nested tags) to compute min/max content.
 This computation can be expensive on large grids. **Better the set the width of the box through the use of a indefinite aka `font-size: 12ex`

-Better